jramz87/CS-340_Project/README.md

 **Tech used:** HTML, CSS, JavaScript, SQL, React, Express, Bootstrap, Raspberry Pi, Ngrok

 This database was created using MySQL.
 Schemas were created using MySQL workbench.
 For the web application the React framework was used with Bootstrap to handle the UI.
+Three separate servers are being run on a local Raspberry Pi for the database, UI backend and UI frontend.
+Ngrok tunnels are used to deploy each of these servers publically.

 ## Citations